-This matter proceeded by way of a written Report to Council dated July 3, 2014 (the "Report").
+This matter proceeded by way of a written Report to Council dated July 7, 2015 (the "Report").
 The Report was forwarded to the Agent for his review and to allow the Agent to provide the Council with any further evidence or submissions by way of Addendum.
-The Agent signed the Report on June 11, 2014 and did not adduce any further evidence.
+The Agent did not submit any further evidence for consideration.